Tsum Valley Trek

 • First aid medical kit.

-• Service charge and Government Taxes.
+• All Service charge and necessary government taxes.

 • International airfare and airport departure tax

-• Any extra expenses arising out of various/unforeseen situations like natural calamities, landslides, political disturbances, strikes, changes in Government regulations, etc that is beyond our control.
+• Any extra expenses arising out of various/unforeseen situations like(natural calamities, landslides, political disturbances)

 • Tips for trekking staff and driver.
 While tipping is not mandatory it is highly appreciated.